kbarber/rspec-system/README.md

 * *RSPEC_VIRTUAL_ENV* - set this to `vagrant` if you wish, for now `vagrant` is the default so this is optional.
 * *RSPEC_SET* - the set to use when running tests (defaults to the `default_set` setting in the projects `.nodeset.yml` file).
 This string must align with the entries under `sets` in your `.nodeset.yml`.
 * *RSPEC_DESTROY* - set this to `no` if you do not want the VM to be destroyed before or after a test completes.
 May be useful during initial testing of rspec tests to allow inspection of the VM.
+* *RSPEC_SYSTEM_TMP* - Sets the path to create vagrant_projects directory containing each Nodeset's Vagrantfile.
+Default is the directory `.rspec_system` in your projects root.

 So if you wanted to run an alternate nodeset you could use:

     RSPEC_SET=fedora18 rake spec:system

 In Jenkins you should be able to use RSPEC\_SET in a test matrix, thus obtaining quite a nice integration and visual display of nodesets in Jenkins.

+To set the location of the Nodeset's Vagrantfile to `/tmp/vagrant_projects/centos-64-x64` you could use:

+    RSPEC_SET=centos-64-x64 RSPEC_SYSTEM_TMP=/tmp rake spec:system

 #### VSphere Provider